No Spend Days Done Two Ways

 How Are No Spend Days Helpful

 It is said, ‘personal finance is personal.”
-Each family has their own unique set of circumstances.
+Each family has its own unique set of circumstances.
 For our family, a variable income and living dangerously close to a grocery store create some challenges.

 We struggle with food expenses.
 Eating out is not the problem, it’s the expensive grocery store less than 5 blocks away.
 A chronic habit of poor meal planning leads to frequent trips to the grocery store.

 Our frequent trips for food staples like milk and eggs turn into $40 of spending once a few impulse purchases are added in.